 Here are 5 easy tips to follow

 - Goal Planning, Sit down and write out what exactly it is you want to achieve.
-The goal could range from weight loss, to building strength and endurance, or even to relieve depression.
+The goal could range from weight loss to building strength and endurance or even relieving depression.

 - Be honest with yourself and make your goals realistic.
 Everyone is made up differently.
 Never compare yourself to someone else; it’s genetically impossible!

 - Now that you have your goal, write down the steps you are going to take to get there.
 It’s impossible to reach that higher level without taking one step at a time.